cyclic-software/docs/docs/overview/build.md

 - `build`
 - `postbuild`

-If you have particular needs try putting it into the appropriate lifecycle script.
-If you have needs beyond what these lifecycle scripts can provide, or they don't solve for your use case, send us an email: <i className="far fa-envelope"></i> hello@cyclic.sh or join us on [<i className="fab fa-discord"></i>  Discord](https://discord.gg/huhcqxXCbE).
+If you have particular needs, try putting them into the appropriate lifecycle script.
+If you have needs beyond what these lifecycle scripts can provide, or they don't solve your use case, send us an email: <i className="far fa-envelope"></i> hello@cyclic.sh or join us on [<i className="fab fa-discord"></i>  Discord](https://discord.gg/huhcqxXCbE).

 ### Advanced Build Options